 I have already applied for the European Settlement Scheme (EUSS) and/or received pre settled or settled status.

 If you have already been granted immigration permission under the EUSS, you can use this status to start or continue your course from summer 21 onwards.
 If you have made this application from overseas, but not yet received a decision, UKVI have confirmed that you will be able to travel to the UK and wait for your decision here.

 However, you should be aware that if your application is subsequently refused, you will need to be suspended from your course until you have regulated your immigration permission.
 You may need to go home to do this.

 If you are coming back into the UK prior to EUSS decision, to help you pass through the UK border as smoothly as possible, we recommend that you carry the same passport or ID card that you used to make your EU Settlement Scheme application and have your email confirmation or a certificate of application from the Home Office to hand that shows you have submitted an application to the Scheme

 I have not applied for the EUSS and do not hold a UK visa under any other immigration category

-If you do not have EUSS (or an alternative visa which allows you to study in the UK), you will need to get immigration permission to study in the UK.
+If you do not have EUSS (or an alternative visa which allows you to study in the UK), you will need to get immigration permission to study in the UK and this may be before you travel.
 Which visa you need depends on the length of your course as per the information below:

 Courses, Exchange or Visit Programme of less than 6 months